 To answer this age-old question, let us first of all recall the basic nature of all Life: Life is based on interdependence, since all living creatures depend on other living creatures for their sustenance.
 This means that organisms must consume other organisms in order to survive.
-Even plants, which are able to transform the sun’s energy into organic matter which can then be consumed by other creatures, nevertheless require microbes such as bacteria to break down their and other creatures’ remains in order to perpetuate the cycle of life.
+Even plants, which are able to transform the Sun’s energy into organic matter that can then be consumed by other creatures, nevertheless require other organisms such as bacteria and fungi to break down their and other creatures’ remains in order to perpetuate the cycle of life.
 If there were only plants in the world, then they would eventually consume all the carbon dioxide in the atmosphere and die because they could no longer respire.
 Thus, although plants do not directly consume other organisms, they nevertheless depend on the actions of countless other organisms for their survival.

 The simple resolution of the Problem of Evil is that it is due to a mistaken attribution, namely, attributing to God our limited, human-centric way of viewing and judging the world or Universe, which attribution is very obviously wrong.
 We would also do well to remember that pride is one of the Seven Deadly Sins.
 Most people interpret this to mean pride over other human beings.
-But it can also mean pride or arrogance over the rest of God’s Creation, a supercilious attitude that is held by the majority of people at the present time.
+But it can also mean pride or arrogance over the rest of God’s Creation, a supercilious attitude that is held and exhibited by the majority of people in many of their actions at the present time.

 It is often a dangerous or highly misleading practice to attribute things to God, but I do not think it a stretch to attribute to God a fondness for variety.
-Clearly God has a fondness for Life, at least in the very limited quantities that it exists in the Universe, since God has allowed Life to flourish for billions of years on the Earth, while It has nurtured it and guided its development.
+Clearly God has a fondness for Life, at least in the very limited quantities that it exists in the Universe, since God has nurtured Life on the Earth so that it has flourished for billions of years, while It has guided its development.
 During its long existence, Life has diversified and multiplied into an astonishing range of different forms, which leads me to believe that this variety and abundance are pleasing to God.
-Although I do not believe it matters to God whether we consume other creatures or whether they consume us, the fact that our recent success as a species, by gravely violating the primordial Law of Balance, is making life increasingly difficult or impossible for a great many other living organisms, many of which had existed for millions and millions of years prior to our disastrous infestation of the Earth, is something that matters to and most likely displeases God.
+Although I do not believe it matters to God whether we consume other creatures or whether they consume us, the fact that our recent success as a species, by gravely violating the primordial Law of Balance, is making life increasingly difficult or impossible for a great many other living organisms, many of which had existed for millions and millions of years prior to our disastrous infestation of the Earth, to survive is something that matters to and most likely displeases God.
 In my opinion, only a fool would continue to believe that God will not eventually act to rectify this situation, by putting an end to our highly destructive folly and our overweening arrogance.